 FILING BY MAIL

-Mail completed assumed name and/or disposition of interest application with a check or money order payable to Mary Louise Garcia, County Clerk.
+Mail completed assumed name and/or disposition of interest application with a check or money order payable to Mary Louise Nicholson, County Clerk.
 (Please include a self-addressed, stamped envelope.)
 The application(s) must be notarized and contain original signatures.

 Tarrant County Clerk, Assumed Names